 1. Sound Card

-Most motherboards come with built-in audio chipset that works just fine for many users.
-However, for audiophiles, dedicated sound cards can be used to get a better and a more accurate sound reproduction.
+Most motherboards have a built-in audio chipset that works fine for many users.
+However, dedicated sound cards can be used for audiophiles to get better and more accurate sound reproduction.

-Since they do not generate a lot of data and have a low bandwidth requirement, a sound card can be plugged to an x1 slot.
+Since they do not generate much data and have a low bandwidth requirement, a sound card can be plugged into an x1 slot.

-Again, while these are not quite essential for most users, they can come in handy by audiophiles.
+Again, while these are not entirely essential for most users, they can be helpful for audiophiles.

 2. SATA Expansion Card

 The primary method of attaching hard drives to your PC is through SATA ports.
-If you have a limited amount of SATA ports or if you have a large storage requirement, you can get yourself an x1 SATA expansion card.
+If you have a limited amount of SATA ports or a large storage requirement, you can get an x1 SATA expansion card.